 The range of beaches to explore throughout this part of the world is quite incredible.
-There are beaches made up of white sand, black sand, yellow sand or even silvery-grey sand with pebbles, tiny shells, rolling surf or calm turquoise waters.
+There are beaches made up of white sand, black sand, yellow sand or even silvery-gray sand with pebbles, tiny shells, rolling surf or calm turquoise waters.

 The multitude of hotels that have sprung up along these beautiful stretches of coastline provide an array of choice for the traveler and there really is something for everyone - small and boutique, activity based, those suitable for diving and snorkeling, friendly eco-lodge or plush resort-style.